 In a perfect world, we would all enjoy the refulgent glow of sunlight on our skin each day.
-Of course, the sun provides nourishment that goes beyond topping up our vitamin D levels – but for the purpose of this article, we will focus exclusively on its vitamin D-stimulating ability.
+Of course, the sun provides nourishment that goes beyond topping up our vitamin D levels – but for the purpose of this article, we’ll focus exclusively on its vitamin D-stimulating ability.

 Indeed, Public Health England recommends that adults and children aged one and over consider using a daily supplement containing 10mcg of vitamin D – especially during autumn and winter.

 Those who are at an elevated risk of deficiency, meanwhile, such as people with dark skin and those who spend prolonged periods indoors (i.e. nightshift workers) are advised to supplement year round.

 Vitamin D tablets are by far the most popular type of vitamin D supplement on the market.

 We have written an article outlining the key differences between the two (Vitamin D2 vs D3), but suffice to say D3 is the superior choice, proving to be twice as effective at raising the serum biological marker of vitamin D status as D2.

 While the PHE recommend using a supplement containing 10 mcg (or 400 i.u.), the Vitamin D Council suggest a much higher daily dose for healthy adults of 125 mcg (5,000 i.u.).

 The daily recommended dose in Canada and the United States, incidentally, is 15 mcg (600 i.u.) – odd given that both countries enjoy greater periods of sunshine than the UK.

 Manufacturers add these extra ingredients to tablets to protect them from stomach acid, which can affect how much vitamin D will absorb into the blood and have a positive effect.

 It is therefore worth scrutinising the product label to see exactly what you’re getting – and to decide how many additives you can live with.

 The main drawback is when the individual suffers from gastrointestinal issues which blunt the impact of vitamin D tablets, necessitating an alternative method.

 For the aforementioned group suffering from gut problems, vitamin D sprays offer a solution because the nutrient circumvents the gastrointestinal tract and makes its way directly to the blood.

 In a 2016 RCT which compared the effectiveness of the aforementioned two supplements, oral spray was shown to be just as useful as regular supplementation at increasing vitamin D concentrations among healthy adults.

 Actually there are two key differences, since sublingual tablets dissolve beneath the tongue, bypassing the digestive system much in the way of an oral spray.

 Take Frunutta’s range, for example: the only surplus ingredients in these doctor-formulated vitamins are tiny amounts of lactose (to help the dissolving process) and acacia gum (to hold the pill together).
 Otherwise, you’re getting pure vitamin.

 Due to their quick-dissolving capacity, sublingual vitamin D micro tablets are recommended to the same people who may gravitate towards oral sprays; namely, those suffering from malabsorption problems.

-If heading off on a Caribbean cruise isn’t feasible, though, you can brighten your internal health whatever the weather by using a quality supplements.
-Hopefully the aforementioned options help you make a more informed decision.
+If heading off on a Caribbean cruise isn’t feasible, though, you can brighten your internal health whatever the weather by using a quality supplements, be they vitamin D sprays, capsules, sublinguals or gummies.